 The Council recognises the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
-However, the charge required against council tax and HRA rents is based on the cash payable in the year, so the real cost of post-employment/retirement benefits is reversed out of the General Fund and HRA via the Movement in Reserves Statement.
+However, the charge required against council tax and HRA rents is based on the cash payable in the year, so the real cost of postemployment/retirement benefits is reversed out of the General Fund and HRA via the Movement in Reserves Statement.
 The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund and HRA balances via the Movement in Reserves Statement during the year.

-Local Go Pension vernment Scheme nary Benefit gements 2015/16 £'000 2016/17 £'000 2015/16 £'000 2016/17 £'000 Comprehensive Income and Expenditure Statement Cost of Services Current Service Costs 3,315 2,831 - - Past Service Costs 1 74 - - Financing and Investment Income and Expenditure 1 202 1 1 1 0 / 1 50 Net Interest Expense Total Post ample years Possest Charge data the 1,323 1,118 61 59 Total Post-employment Benefit Charged to the Surplus or Deficit on the Provision of Services 4,639 4,023 61 59 Other Post-employment benefits charged to the Comprehensive Income and Expenditure Statement Re-measurement of the net defined benefit liability comprising: Return on Plan Assets (excluding the amount included in the net interest expense) 993 (12,523) - - Actuarial gains and losses arising on changes in demographic assumptions - (1,355) - (22) Actuarial gains and losses arising on changes in financial assumptions (11,078) 19,638 (33) 60 Other experience (1,554) (750) (103) 43 Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement (7,000) 9,003 (75) 140 Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for Post- Employment Benefits in accordance with the Code (4,639) (4,023) (61) (59) Actual amount charged against the General Fund and HRA Balances for Pensions in the year: Employer's contributions payable to the scheme 2,101 2,263 - - Retirement benefits payable to pensioners - - 134 130
+Local Government Pension Scheme nary Benefit gements 2015/16 £'000 2016/17 £'000 2015/16 £'000 2016/17 £'000 Comprehensive Income and Expenditure Statement Cost of Services Current Service Costs 3,315 2,831 - - Past Service Costs 1 74 - - Financing and Investment Income and Expenditure Net Interest Expense 1,323 1,118 61 59 Total Post employment Benefit Charged to the Surplus or Deficit on the Provision of Services 4,639 4,023 61 59 Other Post-employment benefits charged to the Comprehensive Income and Expenditure Statement Re-measurement of the net defined benefit liability comprising: Return on Plan Assets (excluding the amount included in the net interest expense) 993 (12,523) - - Actuarial gains and losses arising on changes in demographic assumptions - (1,355) - (22) Actuarial gains and losses arising on changes in financial assumptions (11,078) 19,638 (33) 60 Other experience (1,554) (750) (103) 43 Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement (7,000) 9,003 (75) 140 Movement in Reserves Statement • Reversal of net charges made to the Surplus or Deficit on the Provision of Services for Post- Employment Benefits in accordance with the Code (4,639) (4,023) (61) (59) Actual amount charged against the General Fund and HRA Balances for Pensions in the year: Employer's contributions payable to the scheme 2,101 2,263 - - Retirement benefits payable to pensioners - - 134 130